Board of Directors

 Tom grew up on the south side but has been a resident of Rogers Park for 42 years.
 He is a baby boomer and Army veteran.
 He has a bachelor’s degree in the Administration of Criminal Justice from the University of Illinois Chicago and a master’s degree in Corrections from Chicago State University.
 Aside from being a member of the PEER Services Board, he is the Director of Project Lifeline, a privately funded college scholarship program that targets young men and women with a history of involvement with the Cook County Juvenile Court.
 He is also an avid cyclist.

-Adriana Stanovici, Board Member
+Adriana Stanovici, Board Vice-Chairperson

 Monica M. Weed, Board Member and Chair, Board Development and Governance Committee